frizensami/haskell-optimization/README.md

 ![MUTGC Output](mutgc.png)
 ![Productivity Output](prod.png)

 These are numbers after some optimizations were done - my initial productivity was less than **20%**!
-This is a good indicator that the garbage collection being done to the detriment of the rest of the computation.
+This is a good indicator that the garbage collection being done was to the detriment of the rest of the computation.

 ### Step 4: Where is the garbage?